Germany plans tougher controls on would-be jihadists

 An interior ministry spokeswoman said some kind of marking on identity cards could identify suspected jihadists so border guards in Germany or other Schengen countries such as Belgium or the Netherlands could prevent them from leaving.

-Germans can also use their identity cards to enter Turkey, a main transit point for militants travelling to Syria to join Islamic State, so border guards there could also spot them.
+Germans can also use their identity cards to enter Turkey, a main transit point for militants traveling to Syria to join Islamic State, so border guards there could also spot them.

 "We have to prevent fanatics from leaving Germany and heading to Middle Eastern crisis points to join the terror," said Burkhard Lischka, an interior affairs spokesman for the Social Democrats, junior partners in Angela Merkel's coalition government.

-Thousands of Western volunteers have travelled to the Middle East to join militant groups including Islamic State.
+Thousands of Western volunteers have traveled to the Middle East to join militant groups including Islamic State.
 The trend has raised fears in Europe and the United States of attacks by returning fighters.

 German security authorities say about 400 German citizens have joined Islamic State in Iraq and Syria and about 40 have died, at least five in suicide attacks.
 More than 130 are believed to have returned, 25 of whom had direct combat experience.